ThingsProtocol/evec-mini-demo/README.md

 [<img align="right" width="200" src="pic/evec_logo.png">](http://evec.io)

-⚠️**EVEC as a predecessor company of Things Protocol, has been deprecated in Feb, 2020.
-WHen you visit evec.io, you will be directed to thingsprotocol.com for the latest information.** ⚠
+⚠️⚠️⚠️**EVEC as a predecessor company of Things Protocol, has been deprecated in Feb, 2020.
+WHen you visit evec.io, you will be redirected to thingsprotocol.com for the latest information.**

+📢📢📢We are currently actively testing our newly redesigned solution with our customers, once that is done.
+You can expect a new stable version to be open sourced, and more! 🔥

+For further quesitons, please visit thingsprotocol.com or send a note to 📧dev@thingsprotocol.com

-# EVEC mini-demo project - IoT with Hedera (evec-mini-v0.1)
+## EVEC mini-demo project - IoT with Hedera (evec-mini-v0.1)

 **Project Description** -
 Test project of the EVEC IoT API (mini-release version) on Hedera testnet & mainnet.
 EVEC is building a distributed IoT toolkit to enpower IoT developers to manage IoT devices (securely) with Distributed Ledger Technology.